illyabusigin/apptools/README.md

 Features include:
 - Functional approach
+- Strongly typed
-- Strongly typed, human-readable errors
+- Built-in validation with human-readale errors
-- Extensible.
+- Extensible
 - Output to a string or file

 See it in action: